Marzocchi

 Marzocchi Bomber MX Comp mountain bike fork.

 Marzocchi is an Italian manufacturer founded in 1949 by brothers Stefano and Guglielmo Marzocchi.
-The company profile doesn't include hydraulic industrial pumps anymore but only suspension components for motorcycles and bicycles.
-The Marzocchi Pompe is still in the hands of the Marzocchi Family and produces gear pumps and motors in Bologna.
+The company no longer produces hydraulic industrial pumps but only suspension components for motorcycles and bicycles.
+Marzocchi Pompe is still in the hands of the Marzocchi family and produces gear pumps and motors in Bologna.

-In the 4th quarter of 2015 the motorcycle suspensions assets and the historic Zola Pedrosa plant was acquired by the Italian company VRM Group which continues to produce suspensions in Italy.
+In the 4th quarter of 2015 the motorcycle suspension assets and the historic Zola Predosa plant were acquired by the Italian company VRM Group which continues to produce suspensions in Italy.

+In October 2015 Fox Factory acquired the mountain bike suspension assets from VRM Group.

 History

-The two brothers Stefano and Guglielmo Marzocchi (former Ducati employees) founded Marzocchi in 1949 which started the production of suspensions for large-engined motorcycles in the cellar of their home in Via Zannoni, in Bologna.
+The two brothers Stefano and Guglielmo Marzocchi (former Ducati employees) founded Marzocchi in 1949, starting the production of suspension for large-engined motorcycles in the cellar of their home in Via Zannoni, in Bologna.

-In 1953 production had reached 200 pieces a day, the workers had become 25 and the basement in via Zannoni had become insufficient.
-We then begin to plan for a necessary expansion.
+By 1953, production had reached 200 pieces a day, the workforce had grown to 25, and the basement in Via Zannoni had become insufficient.
+The company then began planning for expansion.

 In 1957 the company was transferred to a more suitable "shed" in Casalecchio di Reno.

 In the mid-1950s, when motorcycle production suffered a sharp decline, the Marzocchi brothers thought of diversifying production, taking up a gear pump project already started within Ducati during the Second World War.